GP-Stanley/tech264-cloud-linux/advanced_cloud_computing.md

 If you need to SSH into your first VM on the list:
 * You'll need to clik on the first instance in the list.
-* connect > SSH > put in key pair > `~/.ssh/tech264-georgia-az-key` > copy public IP that's provided, e.g. 10.0.2.6 > you need to get into the upblic ip of the load balancer
+* connect > SSH > put in key pair > `~/.ssh/tech264-georgia-az-key` > copy public IP that's provided, e.g. 10.0.2.6 > you need to get into the public ip of the load balancer
 * Search **load balancer**: click the right VM > get the settings > frontend IP config > copy IP address.
-* Cange the IP address to the pblic ip address of the IP balancer.
+* Cange the IP address to the public ip address of the IP balancer.
-* Go to a specific port (write this after you key): -p 50000
+* Go to a specific port (write this after your key): -p 50000
 * Copy into Git Bash window.
 * now you are in your first VM (name will appear after adminuser@tech254-r000000...).